stoeps13/connections-doc/source/connectors/admin/t_files_plugin_connect_server.md

 -   `com.ibm.lconn.client.base/authserver=`
 -   `com.ibm.lconn.client.base/policy-mode=OVERWRITE`

+!!! note
-**Note:** The Cloud URL also works if the user is enabled for a different data center.
+    The Cloud URL also works if the user is enabled for a different data center.

 **Attention:** Because the OVERWRITE flag resets the existing settings, it can create conflicts and generate additional log-in requests if users switch between different data centers.
 Do not preconfigure these settings if your users access more than one cloud data center.